 Wisconsin high school cheerleaders received awards for biggest breasts, butt at banquet

-A Wisconsin high school has reportedly come under fire for a cheerleading award ceremony last year that saw some of the teens win awards such as the “Big Boobie” and “Big Booty” awards.
+A Wisconsin high school has reportedly come under fire for a cheerleading award ceremony last year that saw some of the teens win accolades such as the “Big Boobie” and “Big Booty” awards.

 Appalled parents contacted the American Civil Liberties Union and on Tuesday the group sent a warning to the Kenosha Unified School District that it might file a lawsuit over Tremper High School’s mock awards ceremony, The New York Times reported.